fixie/fixie/README.md

 ## How do I report results to my continuous integration server?

-When the console runner is invoked by TeamCity, the console output is formatted so that TeamCity can detect individual test results for display.
+By default, when the console runner is invoked by TeamCity, the console output is formatted so that TeamCity can detect individual test results for display.

-To opt-out from TeamCity output and use an xml result file instead, first use the extra command line argument:

-    Fixie.Console.exe path/to/your/test/project.dll --fixie:OptOutTeamcity true

-When running under other CI tools, or when you opted out of the Teamcity output,  you can generate familiar NUnit- or xUnit-style XML reports by including an extra command line argument:
+You can generate familiar NUnit- or xUnit-style XML reports by including an extra command line argument.
+These file formats are often supported by other CI tools:

     Fixie.Console.exe path/to/your/test/project.dll --fixie:NUnitXml TestResult.xml

 or

     Fixie.Console.exe path/to/your/test/project.dll --fixie:XUnitXml TestResult.xml

+If you opt into an XML report format under TeamCity, you may experience your tests being doubly-reported: once from the XML file, and once from the TeamCity-specific console output formatting.
+In this case, you can explicitly suppress the TeamCity console output:

+    Fixie.Console.exe path/to/your/test/project.dll  --fixie:NUnitXml TestResult.xml --fixie:TeamCity off